Did California Sex Offender Laws 2017 Simplify Rules for Predators?

 The California sex offender laws from 2017 were introduced to ease the lifetime registration burden on many offenders, but that was hardly a pro-move in terms of public safety.
 In the past year, California authorities have released several offenders early into the community despite their unresolved high-risk tag.

 If you are looking for a way to keep sex offenders at bay, DoNotPay has the perfect fix.
-Our Sex Offender Search tool scans any address for sex offenders and drops you automated alerts.
-Sign in to our app today and enjoy top-class vigilance!
+Our Sex Offender Search tool scans any address for sex offenders and drops you automated alerts. today and enjoy top-class vigilance!

 For years, California had been one of the few U.S. states that registered all sex offenders for life.
 It didn’t matter if the underlying offense was a misdemeanor or a felony—every offender had to follow California’s registration laws for the rest of their life.